cdktf/cdktf-provider-snowflake/docs/passwordPolicy.csharp.md

 - *Type:* double

-Specifies the maximum number of days before the password must be changed.
+(Default: `90`) Specifies the maximum number of days before the password must be changed.

 Supported range: 0 to 999, inclusive.
 A value of zero (i.e. 0) indicates that the password does not need to be changed.
 Snowflake does not recommend choosing this value for a default account-level password policy or for any user-level policy.
 Instead, choose a value that meets your internal security guidelines.
 Default: 90, which means the password must be changed every 90 days.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/password_policy#max_age_days PasswordPolicy#max_age_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/password_policy#max_age_days PasswordPolicy#max_age_days}

 ---